Admissions Blog

 7. Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.

 Honestly, I miss the old questions that existed through the 2016-2017 iteration of the Common App.
 The current questions indicate that the people behind the Common App are less and less interested in reading essays from normal teenagers and more and more interested in pushing teens to appear exceptional, idiosyncratic, or downright eccentric for the purpose of entertaining application readers and putting on a show of some sort of diversity.
 I would be surprised if many of the admissions officers could portray themselves accurately with these prompts.
-But we take the world we are given; this is what students in the Class of 2022 who will apply to Common App colleges and universities have to work this admissions cycle.
+But we take the world we are given; this is what students in the high school Class of 2025 applying to Common App colleges and universities have to work this admissions cycle.

 Remember that it’s always better to start brainstorming sooner rather than later, and if your essay is still not where you want it after working on it for a while, make sure to check out why your essay may be really bad or downright awful.
 You should aim to wrap up your Common App essay no later than early August, which will give you plenty of time to draft and perfect your essays for Common Application supplements.